Global solvability of a networked integrate-and-fire model of McKean-Vlasov type

 \subsection{Local H\"older bound of the solution}

 We now turn to the critical point of the proof.
-Indeed, in the next subsection, we shall prove that, for $\alpha$ small enough, the function $t \mapsto e(t) = \E(M_{t})$ generated by some solution to \eqref{simplified eq} according to Definition \ref{definition solution} (so that $e$ is continuously differentiable) satisfies an \textit{a priori} $1/2$-H\"older bound, with an explicit H\"older constant.
+Indeed, in the next subsection, we shall prove that, for $\alpha$ small enough, the function $t \mapsto e(t) = \mathbb{E}(M_{t})$ generated by some solution to (\ref{simplifiedeq}) according to Definition~\ref{definitionsolution} (so that $e$ is continuously differentiable) satisfies an {a priori} \mbox{$1/2$-}H\"older bound, with an explicit H\"older constant.
 This acts as the keystone of the argument to extend the local existence and uniqueness result into a global one.
-As a first step, the proof consists of establishing a local H\"older bound for $e$ in the case when the probability that the process $X$ lies in the neighbourhood of $1$ is not too large. \begin{lemma} Consider a solution $(X_{t})_{0 \leq t \leq T}$ to \eqref{simplified eq} on some interval $[0,T]$, with $T>0$ and initial condition $X_{0}=x_{0}<1$.
-Assume in addition that there exists some time $t_{0} \in [0,T]$ and two constants $\epsilon \in (0,1)$ and $c \in (0,1/\alpha)$ such that for any Borel subset $A \subset [1-\epsilon,1]$,
+As a first step, the proof consists of establishing a local H\"older bound for $e$ in the case when the probability that the process $X$ lies in the neighborhood of $1$ is not too large.